The Brewing Process

-On the grain side of the process, we move grain from our silo and from specially produced small batch grains through a mill and into the mash tun.
+On the grain side of the process, we move grain from our silo and, from specially produced small batch grains, through a mill and into the mash tun.
 In the mash tun, the enzymes in the malted barley begin to convert the grain into soluble sugars.
 These sugars can be washed through the grain bed and out into the kettle where it will be boiled.

 In the kettle, the sweet liquid is brought to a boil and encounters the hops.
 Hops are small flowery cones which contain oils essential to the brewing process.
 As the hops are boiled, the oils undergo a chemical reaction that allows them to provide a bitter component.
-Depending on how long the hops are boiled, they add either aroma, flavor, or when boiled for the full length of time they add only bitterness.
+Depending on how long the hops are boiled, they add either aroma, flavor, or when boiled for the full length of time, add only bitterness.

 After boiling, we cool the soon-to-be-beer and send it to the fermentation vessel where it will meet the yeast.
-As Brewers, our job is to make the product for the yeast.
+As brewers, our job is to make the product for the yeast.
 It is the yeast that turns the all our efforts into beer by consuming the sugars and creating alcohol and CO2 as byproducts.

 Once the yeast has done its work, we condition the beer by holding it at near freezing temperature.
 Once the flavor profile stabilizes and the yeast drops out of suspension, we filter the beer and move it to a serving tank.
-From the serving tanks, the beer is pumped directly to the taps and into your glass.
+From the serving tanks, the beer is pumped directly to the taps at our bars and into your glass.